 - The Westchester-Putnam Council of the Boy Scouts of America.

-Mr. Krowe received the University of Maryland’s Distinguished Alumnus Award in 1986 and was named the Business School’s Alumnus of the Year in 1988.
-He is a Lifetime Member of the University of Maryland Alumni Association.
+Krowe received the University of Maryland’s Distinguished Alumnus Award in 1986 and was named the business school’s Alumnus of the Year in 1988.
+He is a lifetime member of the University of Maryland Alumni Association.